 LISTS OF PRODUCTS NOT COVERED BY THE FGDR

-4°) Products not covered by the FGDR particularly include:
+4°) Products not covered by the FGDR or covered by another guarantee scheme include:

 pension savings schemes (PER, PERP, PEP) with an insurance company;